infumap/infumap/tools/image_tagging/README.md

 - The HTTP service uses the multimodal chat model running behind `llama-server`.
+- When `run.sh` manages `llama-server`, it now defaults to `--reasoning-format none` so the model returns final JSON instead of spending the token budget on reasoning traces.
 - The wrapper first tries the standard OpenAI `image_url` chat format.
 If the running `llama-server` build rejects that format, it automatically retries using the older `image_data` payload style.